-On November 9, 2022, the Corporation announced the early termination of its normal course issuer bid effective since December 6, 2021 and established a new normal course issuer bid which began on November 14, 2022 and will terminate no later than November 13, 2023, subject to a new bid being established.
-This program allows the Corporation to acquire, in the aforementioned period, a maximum of 5,265,045 Common Shares, representing approximately 5% of the issued and outstanding Common Shares as at November 1, 2022.
+On November 7, 2023, the Corporation announced the renewal of its normal course issuer bid that allows it to redeem, from November 14, 2023, to November 13, 2024, up to 5,046,835 Common Shares, representing approximately 5% of its 100,936,705 Common Shares issued and outstanding as at October 31, 2023.
 The purchases will be made at market price at the time of purchase through the facilities of the Toronto Stock Exchange or an alternative Canadian trading system, in accordance with market rules and policies.
+The Common Shares purchased will be cancelled.
 The Corporation considers that the purchase of its Common Shares represents an appropriate use of its funds and is in the best interests of the Corporation and its shareholders.
-In 2022, the Corporation purchased and cancelled a total of 3,094,402 Common Shares (corresponding to 2,537,514 shares under the Prior Bid and 556,888 under the Current Bid).
+In 2023, the Corporation purchased and cancelled a total of 5,329,480 Common Shares (corresponding to 4,346,764 shares under the Prior Bid and 982,716 under the Current Bid).